 The resulting benchmark covers all five axes, with axis values ranging from 2 to 12, and provides axis-specific training and test splits:

-When the sub-agent is “weaker” (Qwen-7b), the MAS (MAS-Orchestra) outperforms the SAS across most task structures, except along the Depth axis.
+When the sub-agent is “weaker” (Qwen-7b), the MAS (MAS-Orchestra) outperforms the SAS across most sub-task structures, except along the Depth axis.

-Surprisingly, when the sub-agent is “stronger” (GPT-120b (low)), a different pattern emerges—performance gains for MAS diminish across Depth, Horizon, Breadth, or Parallel structures.
+When the sub-agent is “stronger” (GPT-120b (low)), performance gains for MAS diminish across Depth, Horizon, Breadth, or Parallel.

 MAS are most effective at the edge of sub-agent competence.
 MAS provide clear gains over SAS when the underlying sub-agent is capable but not yet strong enough to reliably internalize complex task structure on its own.
 In this regime (e.g., task structure is not purely sequential or the task contains potential adversarial sub-tasks), explicit decomposition, orchestration and moderation help expose and utilize latent reasoning capacity.

-Instruction-tuned LLMs can be better orchestrators than RLMs.
+A closer inspection reveals that RLM tends to solve the task itself first and then delegate it to only one simple sub-agent, even when the sub-agent is stronger at solving the task.
 Effective orchestration prioritizes task decomposition, delegation, and coordination over directly solving sub-tasks.
-Current RLM training objectives emphasize end-to-end problem solving rather than structural control, making them misaligned with the requirements of orchestration (especially when paired with a strong sub-agent).
-However, the gains diminish as the sub-agent becomes stronger.
+Current RLM training objectives emphasize end-to-end problem solving rather than structural control, making them misaligned with the requirements of orchestration.

-Higher reasoning effort is not necessarily better.
+MAS are not immune to exceeding maximum context length limits under higher reasoning effort.
 We consistently observe that increasing reasoning effort makes it easier to hit the length limit (a default response length of 512 tokens was used), especially as task complexity grows.
 When the limit is reached, both MAS and SAS experience performance degradation—MAS are not immune to this effect.

 MAS-Orchestra consistently outperforms the underlying sub-agents as well as SoTA inference-time and training-time orchestration systems across all evaluated benchmarks, and it demonstrates strong OOD generalization on GPQA.